Delegates’ & Captains’ Guides

 - Order cards by jersey number of starters and substitutes(same order as entered in system)

 - Welcome referee, ensure s/he gets a locker room (keys are with the groundsman).
-Make sure everything is ok.
-Ask if he/she wants to drink something (before game, at half time & after the game).
+Make sure everything is ok Ask if he/she wants to drik something (before game, at half time & after the game).

 - Ensure med kit is taken to pitch (it is in the black bag)